Oxo Tower Wharf, Bargehouse Street, South Bank, SE1 9PH

 It was a nostalgic trip for many people gathered there.
 Chatting to a couple next to me, there were generations all around us, all from different islands in the Caribbean.
-All with a shared experience of heirlooms (multi-coloured glass fish) and sofas been covered with plastic (only being allowed to sit down on xmas).
-Giggles over these shared memories, despite differing experiences and backgrounds was really endearing.
+All with a shared experience of heirlooms (multi-coloured glassfish) and sofas covered with plastic (only allowed to sit down on Xmas).
+Giggles over these shared memories were endearing despite differing experiences and backgrounds.

-I have always loved capturing people in the moment in photography.
+I have always loved capturing people at the moment in photography.
 What Jim has achieved is documenting life and a shared fun experience.
 I highly recommend this exhibition.

 Dates: 24th May – 10 June

-I had the pleasure of meeting with Jim Grover at the event, who was so captivating.
+I had the pleasure of meeting with Jim Grover, who was so captivating at the event.
 Living in Clapham, he went to domino nights and captured pictures of a generation which are now dying out.
 Having lived in Brixton for years and listening to the stories of friends, this resonated deeply with me.

-In follow up to meeting Jim at this exhibition, I asked him how he managed to create such intimate and atmospheric shots.
+Following up on meeting Jim at this exhibition, I asked him how he created such intimate and atmospheric shots.
 He told me that he shot on a variety of Leicas…Leica Q…the Leica Monochrom (only takes B&W)…and the Leica SL with M lenses.